Arizona State defeats Florida State 20-14 in Sun Bowl

 Cristian Zendejas kicked a Sun Bowl record-tying four field goals for Arizona State, including a 34-yarder in the fourth quarter to cut the FSU lead to 14-12.

-Then Blackman’s fourth interception of the game was returned by Harts to put the Sun Devils ahead for good with 10:06 left in the fourth.
+Blackman’s fourth interception of the game was returned by Harts to put the Sun Devils ahead for good with 10:06 left in the fourth.

+“When you get six turnovers, you should probably win the game,” Edwards said.

-Jayden Daniels was 12-for-28 passing for 198 yards to lead the Sun Devils.
+Jayden Daniels was named the game’s MVP after going 12-for-28 passing for 198 yards to lead the Sun Devils.
 He also ran 36 yards and a 2-point conversion.

 The first half was a comedy of errors for both offenses as the defenses stepped up in the absence of the teams’ star rushers.
 Eno Benjamin of ASU and Cam Akers of FSU both sat out to protect their NFL draft stock.